serverlessworkflow/specification/examples/README.md

 ```

 We use the switch state with two conditions to determine if the application should be made based on the applicants age.
-If the applicants age is over 18 we start the application (subflow state).
+If the applicants age is over 18 we start the application (subflow action).
 Otherwise the workflow notifies the
  applicant of the rejection.

 #### Workflow Diagram